Double spike Dirichlet priors for structured weighting: Introduction

 When applied to ensemble learning, the proposed double spike Dirichlet priors lead to a principled Bayesian strategy for structured ensembles, which enables uncertainty quantification and tuning key parameters without relying on cross-validation.
 We establish a posterior contraction property by showing the entire posterior distribution concentrates around the desired structure, adaptive to the unknown sparsity level, which to the best of our knowledge is the first of its kind for structured high-dimensional probability simplexes.
 The proposed method is computationally easy to implement using Metropolis-Hastings algorithms.
-We illustrate through simulations and two case studies that the proposed method leads to a substantial improvement of prediction over alternatives.
+We illustrate through simulations and two case studies that the proposed method leads to substantial performance gain over alternatives.
 In particular, the proposed method complements random forecasts with improved prediction, enhanced parsimony, and easy implementation, strongly suggesting its wide applicability building on the success and popularity of random forests in practice.
 We provide R code at \url{https://github.com/xylimeng/StructuredEnsemble} for routine implementation.

 The rest of the paper is organized as follows.
 Section~\ref{sec:DSD} presents the proposed double spike Dirichlet priors and compares their properties to that of the symmetric Dirichlet prior.
 The posterior sampling algorithm is described in Section~\ref{sec:PS}.
 Section~\ref{sec:PP} studies properties of the coefficients' posterior distribution and gives a posterior contraction rate.
 Simulation studies are carried out in Section~\ref{sec:simu}.
-In Section~\ref{Sec:realdata} and Section~\ref{sec:RF}, the method is illustrated by real data application using the European Central Bank Survey of Professional Forecasters dataset and the concrete dataset ~\citep{yeh1998modeling} from the UCI repository~\citep{Dua:2019}, respectively.
+In Section~\ref{Sec:realdata} and Section~\ref{sec:RF}, the method is illustrated by real data applications using the European Central Bank Survey of Professional Forecasters data set and the concrete data set ~\citep{yeh1998modeling} from the UCI repository~\citep{Dua:2019}, respectively.

-\section{The double spike Dirichlet priors}
+\section{The Double Spike Dirichlet Priors}

-For concreteness, we focus on a high-dimensional ensemble learning problem with model weights constrained on a simplex, which is a common approach to recast forecast combination~\citep{granger1984improved} and is a main building block for the so-called {\it super learner}~\citep{van2007super,polley2010super}.
-Note the methods developed in this article easily generalize to any model or risk functions in lieu of the likelihood, such as generalized linear regression, Gibbs posterior~\citep{jiang2008gibbs}, etc., leading to structured counterparts.